man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 > ⚠️ **Pre-built binaries for ArcticDB only available for Linux and Windows**: MacOS binaries are coming soon!

-It's been almost 4 years since the original version of D-Tale was released as a way for pandas users to navigate their dataframes.
-There has been many new features added and lots of bugs fixed.
-One aspect of D-Tale's construction that has consistently been a point of contention has been its need to work from Dataframes stored in memory.
-For small Dataframes, this is by far the best solution, but user's have become more accustomed to using larger (north of 10 million rows) and wider (sometimes are high as 300K columns) dataframes.
-So storing dataframes of these dimensions prove to be unwieldy.
+It's been almost 4 years since the original version of D-Tale was released as a way for Pandas users to navigate their DataFrames.
+There have been many new features added and lots of bugs fixed.
+One aspect of D-Tale's construction that has consistently been a point of contention has been its need to work from DataFrames stored in memory.
+For small DataFrames, this is by far the best solution, but users are accustomed to using larger (north of 10 million rows) and wider (sometimes are high as 300K columns) dataframes.
+So displaying dataframes of these dimensions proved to be unwieldy.
 Thankfully, a solution to this problem has come in the form of ArcticDB!

 At long last!
 There is finally a solution for navigating the underlying data of your ArcticDB databases.
 Once again, the solution is D-Tale!

+D-Tale backed by ArcticDB allows you to explore datasets that are much larger than what you can store in memory.
+As you scroll down, D-Tale will page in the additional required data in an on-demand fashion meaning that the data doesn't all have to be stored in memory at the same time.

 [![](https://i.ytimg.com/vi/t-C_9Jw8tjI/maxresdefault.jpg)](https://youtu.be/t-C_9Jw8tjI "")

 ### Getting Started

-To get started run
+#### Installation

+Run

 ```bash
 $ pip install dtale[arcticdb]
 ```

 This will install D-Tale and ArcticDB.

-From there, you can set up a local database for testing:
+#### Set up local database for testing

 ```python
 import pandas as pd